Purpose of Life

 I have wakened in Thy shelter, O my God, and it becometh him that seeketh that shelter to abide within the Sanctuary of Thy protection and the Stronghold of Thy defence.
 Illumine my inner being, O my Lord, with the splendours of the Dayspring of Thy Revelation, even as Thou didst illumine my outer being with the morning light of Thy favour.

 O my God, my Master, the Goal of my desire!
 This, Thy servant, seeketh to sleep in the shelter of Thy mercy, and to repose beneath the canopy of Thy grace, imploring Thy care and Thy protection.
 I beg of Thee, O my Lord, by Thine eye that sleepeth not, to guard mine eyes from beholding aught beside Thee.
 Strengthen, then, their vision that they may discern Thy signs, and behold the Horizon of Thy Revelation.
 Thou art He before the revelations of Whose omnipotence the quintessence of power hath trembled.
 No God is there but thee, the Almighty, the All-Subduing, The Unconditioned.

-For any words, you are not sure of or record the ones above and save them in your notebook/ lapbook Download here
+For any words, you are not sure of and save them in your notebook/ lapbook Download it here